 The long-term effects of enmeshment can impact an individual's life into adolescence and adulthood.
 Common effects include:

 As humans, we crave connection, especially from our immediate family members.
-Feeling connected to others has a positive effect on our physical and mental health, along with our level of happiness and overall well being.
+Feeling connected to others has a positive effect on our physical and mental health, along with our level of happiness and overall well-being.
+It's important to note that though enmeshed families are unhealthy long term, the desire to have close family bonds is understandable.
+Finding the right balance for you and your family members can actually bring you closer together and help your family unit feel secure and supportive.

+It may take time, patience, and effort to work on enmeshed relationships, but it can be incredibly rewarding.
 When enmeshed families become aware of their unhealthy patterns, they can begin to connect through open communication, healthy mutual emotional support, a sense of belonging, and validation.
 By implementing these positive changes, parents raise their children with the ability to form and maintain positive relationships as adults.
-Rather than feeling anxious and unstable in romantic and familial relationships and friendships, these individuals can feel safe, secure, and content with loved ones.
+Rather than feeling anxious and unstable in romantic relationships and friendships, these individuals can feel safe, secure, and content with loved ones.

 Overcoming Difficult Relationship Dynamics